 - Clean areas affected with a fungicidal mould-killing product.
 Make sure it carries a Health and Safety Executive “approval number”.
 Follow the manufacturer’s instructions carefully.

-- Remove lining and wallpaper affected, treat the plaster and then redecorate using fungicidal paint or sealant.
+- Remove the lining and affected wallpaper, treat the plaster and then redecorate using fungicidal paint or sealant.